sklynic/easyeffects-tuf-gaming-a15/Guides.md

 `Bus 005 Device 002: ID 0b05:6208 ASUSTek Computer, Inc. C-Media(R) Audio`

-`0b05:6208` is the device id we need for next steps.
+`0b05:6208` is the device id we need for next steps, which former one is VID (vendor id) and latter one is PID (product id).

+If your laptop's sound card is connected through PCIe (for example, FA617), run this command instead:

+`lspci -nn | grep Audio`

+Example output:

+`01:00.1 Audio device [0403]: NVIDIA Corporation GA106 High Definition Audio Controller [10de:228e] (rev a1)
+`

+`10de:228e` is the device id.

 #### Windows

-You can find it in Device Manager.
-Check on internet for steps.
+Open Device Manager and find your sound card, double click the device or  right click and select Properties, go to the Details tab and select Hardware ID to view its PID and VID.

-### Find the right tuning xml
+### 2. Find the right tuning xml

 Under the driver folder, find a xml file named `USB_VID_xxxx_PID_xxxx.xml`.
 Replace them with device id we found before.

 For my device it's `USB_VID_0B05_PID_6208.xml`.

+For PCIe sound card: `DEV_xxxx_SUBSYS_xxxxxxxx_PCI_SUBSYS_xxxxxxxx.xml`, which the four digit string is device PID.
+(You can further verify if that's the correct turing file for your device: on line 20 `<security-key value="INTELAUDIO\FUNC_01&amp;VEN_10EC&amp;DEV_0294&amp;......` both VID and PID is marked here by `VEN` and `DEV`.)

-### Extract and process tuning data
+### 3. Extract and process tuning data

 Use your favorite text editor to open it.
 In the xml file you can find different presets, which you may already familiar in Dolby Access.